RivarolaNicolas/repayment-simulator-stellar/README.md

 # Stellar Loan Repayment Simulator

-This project takes a desired loan amount (with 8% annual interest and for 5 years), calculates it's minimum payments and sends rewards using the Stellar blockchain.
+This project takes a desired loan amount (with 8% annual interest and for 5 years), calculates it's minimum payments, and on each monthly payment sends rewards using the Stellar blockchain.
+Made using React

 The project asks for a Stellar account private key, which you can create here: https://laboratory.stellar.org/#account-creator?network=test